Skip to content

 Environmental regulations and building codes are crucial in commercial real estate as they dictate necessary property upgrades and adherence to sustainability and safety standards, which can involve significant investment in property modifications to meet these evolving standards.

 On the other hand, mitigation strategies provide protection when facing potential losses or risks.
-Some key mitigation strategies include:
+Some important mitigation strategies include:

 • Diversification across multiple markets